Moussa Ibrahim: Biography

 Ibrahim was born on 7 December 1974 into Gaddafi's Qadhadhfa tribe.
 He studied politics at the University of Exeter in the early 2000s, where he met his future wife Julia Ramelow, a German-born theology student, with whom he has a young son.
 He worked on a PhD in media arts at Royal Holloway, University of London, completing his final exam in May 2010.
 One of Ibrahim's lecturers at the University of Exeter, Dr. Larbi Sadiki, described him as an engaging, friendly but serious student — "a nice guy but with a short fuse."
 He told Sky News: "I lived in London for 15 years.
 I know every street in London.
 I know how decent the British people are."

 On 19 August 2011, his brother was allegedly killed by a NATO Apache helicopter in Zawiya.
 During the Battle of Tripoli, he called for a ceasefire and blamed NATO and the West for the situation, saying that the conflicting parties should sit down and negotiate; although he also said that thousands of professional soldiers were ready to defend Tripoli against rebel forces staging an uprising within the capital, as well those advancing towards the city from Zawiya.

 After the fall of Tripoli, Ibrahim allegedly went on the run with Saif al-Islam Gaddafi and was sighted by a senior NTC field commander in Bani Walid.
+He was involved in negotiations with the NTC in Bani Walid and insisted that the rebels disarm before entering the town, which ultimately led to the breakdown in negotiations on 4 September 2011.
+Ibrahim also used local radio in Bani Walid to prevent people from surrendering to the NTC by claiming they were NATO and al-Qaeda.

 On 5 September 2011, Ibrahim called Reuters by telephone to confirm that Muammar Gaddafi was still in Libya, but declined to say where Gaddafi or himself was.

 On 16 September 2011, Ibrahim phoned Syria-based pro-Gaddafi Arrai TV and claimed that Gaddafi supporters had the ability to continue their resistance for months and that Gaddafi supporters had infiltrated into the NTC's ranks and were working to sabotage them from within.

 On 26 September 2011, Ibrahim called Reuters by satellite phone to confirm that he was in Sirte the day before when it came under attack by NTC and acknowledged that the situation in Sirte was "quite bad."
 He confirmed that Gaddafi was still in Libya, but refused to comment on the specific location.
 He also claimed that he had left Sirte, but vowed to "go back there."
 It was incorrectly reported by Misrata-based Freedom TV on 29 September 2011 that Ibrahim had been captured near Sirte by NTC fighters while "dressed as a woman."
 No independent confirmation was forthcoming, and the report was denied by a pro-Gaddafi TV channel.
-Later that day a spokesman for the Misrata military council, Adel Ibrahim, told AFP "We cannot confirm he was arrested", and two days later an NTC commander admitted they had not captured him.
+Later that day a spokesman for the Misrata Military Council, Adel Ibrahim, told AFP "We cannot confirm he was arrested", and two days later an NTC commander admitted they had not captured him.